 inalize Removes a PM from the state running (in Maintenance) .
-See "Maintenance Mode" on page 109.
+See "Maintenance Mode" on page 109 .
 Shutdown Shuts down a PM.
 The PM transitions to off (in Maintenance) .
 See "Shutting Down a Physical Machine" on page 112.
-2 Reboot Reboots the PM.
+Reboot Reboots the PM.
 The PM transitions to preparing for reboot (in Maintenance) .
 See "Rebooting a Physical Machine" on page 111 .
-Causes the everRun Enterprise software to delete the PM from the everRun tem's database, so that you can replace the PM or one of its components.
-So "Replace Physical Machines, Motherboards, NICs, or RAID Controllers" of page 182 .
+Causes the everRun Enterprise software to delete the PM from the ever tem's database, so that you can replace the PM or one of its componerReplace"Replacing Physical Machines, Motherboards, NICs, or RAID Controll page 182.
 The following action may be available when everRun software has removed a PM from service and powered it off, due to an excessive failure rate.